rajatsaxena7/TOPRISEBACKEND/BULK_DEALER_ASSIGNMENT_CSV_IMPLEMENTATION.md

 - Implements caching for dealer lookups
 - Processes CSV in streaming fashion to handle large files
 - Limits file size through multer configuration
+- Optimized product lookup with ObjectId/SKU code detection

+## Bug Fixes

+### ObjectId Casting Error
+**Problem:** The error `CastError: Cast to ObjectId failed for value ":" (type string) at path "_id"` was occurring when invalid ObjectIds were passed.

+**Solution:**
+- Added automatic detection of ObjectId vs SKU code format
+- Implemented fallback to SKU code lookup if ObjectId is invalid
+- Updated error messages to provide better context
+- Fixed the `assignDealersForProduct` and `manuallyAssignDealer` functions

+**Impact:** All dealer assignment endpoints now work seamlessly with both ObjectId and SKU code formats.